The Process

 Analysis.

-The assessment data passes through a 70,000-line physics engineering engine with no AI involved.
-Thirteen structural parameters are computed.
-Three access gates are evaluated.
-Five readiness stages are confirmed.
-The domain where the actual problem lives is identified — independent of where you placed it.
-The gap between your reported state and your confirmed state is measured, classified, and documented.
+The assessment data passes through a computational engineering engine — no AI involved.
+The structural state is computed independently of what was reported.
+The domain where the actual problem lives is identified.
+The gap between reported state and confirmed state is measured, classified, and documented.

 This is not interpretation.
 It is computation.
 The engine does not infer.
 It measures.